shanelnumber5/341-web-design/_docs/topic-10/01-typography/03-page.md

 <img src="../img/web-safe-font-venn.png" style=" margin: 20px auto; width: 400px;" alt="venn diagram of web-safe fonts for Windows 7 and MacOS X" title="Window 7 vs MacOS X Available Fonts"/>

-In other words, "Calabri" will appear for Windows users accessing the site, but perhaps not for Mac users.
+In other words, "Calibri" will appear for Windows users accessing the site, but perhaps not for Mac users.
 The browser will then request a fallback or default font to render for those users, which may or may not look as the dev intended.

 <div class="codepen-embed">
   <ul class="nav nav-tabs">